 - Sample scripts that help implement key audit functions

 - Compliance mandates and how you can institute controls in both virtualization and cloud infrastructure to satisfy requirements

 Laptops for SEC579 lab exercises will be provided for students to use during class in all US classes.
 Students will be given USBs with labs loaded to take home after class.
 For SEC579 Virtualization and Private Cloud Security courses conducted in the United States, a laptop will be provided for class use.
-However, for international events and onsite classes, a USB drive will be provided for class use.
+However, for international events, online and onsite classes, a USB drive will be provided for class use.